VincenzoMarcovecchio/portfolio-v2/content/Form_validation.md

 ```

-And I think this was one of the easiest way to make the contact form of your website, probably the easiest way yes.
+And I think this was one of the easiest way to make the contact form of your website, probably the easiest yes.
 Hope you have a good one.
 Peace